markdaniel1982/ttlf_pp1/README.md

 All pages have been regularly checked for any responsivity issues throughout the project to ensure that all required elements were responsive to allow them to be clearly seen on all devices.
 Any issues were found and debugged using the devtools in the Chrome browser.
 One of the main issues I had was items overlapping on the home page when viewed on smaller devices.
 This was fixed using Chrome Devtools to diagnose the problem, and then implimented in the relevant code.

 ### Lighthouse
-After lighthouse testing, It showed that I needed to add an aria-label to the dropdown menu button.

 Desktop

 ![Lighthouse Test Result for Desktop](documentation/images/lighthouse_desktop.png)